- Skeletal system

 - Male reproductive system

-The pharynx (Latin: pharynx), also known as the throat, is a funnel-shaped muscular organ located in the head and neck that connects the oral and nasal cavities with the esophagus and larynx.
-It is located posterior to the mentioned cavities and above the esophagus and larynx.
-Within the pharynx intersect the respiratory and digestive paths.
-Therefore, it functions as a passageway for the air, liquids and digested food that moves further from the upper to the lower respiratory and digestive system organs.
+The pharynx (Latin: pharynx), also known as the throat, is a funnel-shaped muscular organ located in the head and neck.
+It connects the oral and nasal cavities with the esophagus and larynx.
+The pharynx is located posterior to the mentioned cavities and above the esophagus and larynx.
+Within the pharynx the respiratory and digestive tracts intersect.
+Therefore, it functions as a passageway for air, as well as for ingested food and liquids that move further from the upper to the lower respiratory and digestive system organs.

-The pharynx is approximately 12 - 15 centimeters long, with its superior part extending to the external cranial base but the inferior aspect ending at the sixth cervical vertebra level (C6).
-The upper part is broader, but the lower portion appears narrower.
+The pharynx is approximately 5 to 5.5 inches (12 - 14 cm) long, depending on body size.
+Its superior part extends to the external cranial base but the inferior aspect ending at the level of the sixth cervical vertebra (C6).
+The upper part is broader, while the lower portion of the pharynx appears narrower.

 - Superior and anterior to the pharynx is the nasal cavity, but inferior it continues with the esophagus.